arlac77/repository-provider/README.md

 ### initialize

-Creates a new provider for a given set of options
+Creates a new provider for a given set of options.

 #### Parameters